superzzp/Visual-Eyes-BizHacks/README.md

 # Visual Eyes

-**Powered by Azure Cognitive Services, ARKIT2 and Firebase**
+**Powered by Azure Cognitive Services, ARKit2 and Firebase**

-Eye-tracking and emotion prediction in AR, for analysing user's emotion and focus when reading marketing materials.
+Eye-tracking and face analysis in AR, for predicting user's geographics, emotion and focus when reading marketing materials.
 Dynamically store analysis results at backend.
 Proof of concept at _BizHacks_.

 **First Place**, *Best Buy Best Hacks* out of 400+ people.